Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 Involve Your Team

-• Why it is necessary?
+• Why it is collected (security, coaching, audits � not surveillance)

 Up to this point we have not detailed the direct benefits for the employee, but quite a few!
 Your mind is probably spinning with a few ideas, but feel free to steal some of ours for your meeting: